TylerLu/EDUGraphAPI-Python/README.md

 **SyncData WebJob**

 The sync data WebJob is a standalone Python app.
-It is located in `/webjobs/sync_data` folder and will be deployed to `/App_Data/jobs/triggered/` folder of the Web App after the deployemnt.
+It is located in `/webjobs/sync_data` folder and will be deployed to `/App_Data/jobs/triggered/` folder of the Web App after the deployment.

 This app was created to demonstrate differential query.
 Please check [Differential query](differential-query) section for more details.